CrossRef/event-data-user-guide/docs/data/graph.md

 13. The license at the URL `https://creativecommons.org/publicdomain/zero/1.0/`

 Some of these are specific to the Reddit source.
 Some may or may not be relevant to you.
-Notice that we have a gap between the concept of the Article and its two identifiers https://doi.org/10.3201/eid2202.151250 and http://wwwnc.cdc.gov/eid/article/22/2/15-1250_article.
+Notice that we have a gap between the concept of the article and its two identifiers https://doi.org/10.3201/eid2202.151250 and http://wwwnc.cdc.gov/eid/article/22/2/15-1250_article.

 We can also identify several potential arcs in the Event.
 In order of obviousness: